Heart & Vascular Research & Innovation Center

 Clinical Research Studies & Trials

-A sample of the clinical research studies in progress within our center include:
+A sample of other clinical research studies in progress within our center include:

 - Blood Clot Study (CTRACT): The purpose of this study is to examine what the best treatment is for damage caused deep vein thrombosis (DVT).
 Learn More